-We all have our struggles and we all have our own unique stories.
-Taking the time to learn from each others experiences can help us feel more connected and less alone. :-)
+Like Tammy Seguin, we all have our struggles and we all have our own unique stories.
+Taking the time to learn from each other’s experiences can help us feel more connected and less alone.

 About Tammy Seguin:

 Tammy lives in Ontario, Canada.
-She is a stay at home mother one son and one daughter.
+She is a stay-at-home mother with one son and one daughter.
 Her oldest is Cameron, who is 16, and on the spectrum with strong anxiety and OCD.
 Her youngest is Sarah, who is 11, and she has CAPS and has shown some traits of being on the spectrum but no diagnosis.

 Tammy was past president of the Upper Canada chapter for Autism Ontario for 3 year years and is involved with Special Olympics and other causes as time permits.

-Find her blog at www.tammyandhercrazyhouse.com, has you tube channel (Tammy and Crazy House) among other social media presences.
+Find her blog at www.tammyandhercrazyhouse.com, has a youtube channel (Tammy and Crazy House) among other social media presences.

 Tammy also has a small home business that can be found at www.calmyourmonster.ca which focused on sensory products built around scented playdough.